 While classic cream cheese frosting has butter, this delicious butter-free version is just as decadent despite the lack of added fat.
 It’s a fantastic option for lightening up desserts traditionally decorated with cream cheese frosting.
 An apple bundt cake, red velvet cake, or a carrot cake bundt cake are just a few of the MANY desserts you can top with this no butter cream cheese icing!

 The best part?
 You only need 5 minutes of your time to make this frosting from scratch, and the simplicity leaves plenty of room for customizing the flavor and color to anything you really want!
+You can also make this as thin or thick as you want it.
+Learn how to thicken frosting quickly to make it the way you like!

 If you forgot to leave out your cream cheese to soften, you can totally soften cream cheese quickly!